 In year 1, the PUA cap is the greater of 7x the Whole Life Plus premium, $100,000, or the Whole Life Plus MEC limit.
 In years 2+, it’s the greater of 2x the Whole Life Plus 100 premium, $10,000, or the Whole Life Plus MEC limit.
 Any reductions in the PUA rider become permanent, so there’s no real flexibility there.
 And, you can’t add more than the scheduled amount without additional underwriting.
 And, unlike most of the other PUA riders from other companies, Northwestern Mutual requires you to pay PUA premiums with the same mode as the base whole life premium.

-If you're looking for high cash accumulation, go with the Adjustable CompLife and buy as much paid up additional insurance as you can.
+If you’re looking for high cash accumulation from this company, go with the Adjustable CompLife and buy as much paid up additional insurance as you can.

 Best For Customizable Payment Options And Non-Direct Recognition